 8. Grapes.
-Grapes are rich in anti-oxidants which fight oxidative stress, making them great for those with high blood sugar.
+Grapes are rich in anti-oxidants that fight oxidative stress, making them great for those with high blood sugar.

 11. Cherries.
 Cherries are full of anti-oxidants and are low carb too.
 They are excellent for keeping blood sugar under control.

 12. Apricots.
 Apricots weigh in at only 17 calories and 4 grams of carbs.
-One ser- vice provides half of your daily vitamin A recommendation and they are full of fiber which makes the perfect for combating high blood sugar.
+One service provides half of your daily vitamin A recommendation and they are full of fiber which makes them perfect for combating high blood sugar.

 14. Kiwi.
 Kiwis pack in a delicious sweet and tart flavor and a ton of nutrients too like potassium and vitamin C. They are high in fiber which makes them a wise choice for those wishing to control blood glucose levels.

 15. Avocados.
 Contrary to popular belief, Avocados are good for lowering blood sugar.
 It contains fat but it is a good fat which is needed by the body.
 It also has electrolytes namely, potassium and magnesium.
 The ratio of carbs to fiber is excellent in Avocados which some say actually has the ability to negate the need for insulin shots or pills.